helrond/clbsj.org/_posts/2019-05-21-june-seminal-book-event-poverty-and-poor-people-s-organizing.md

 date: '2019-06-13'
 category: events
 layout: event
+series: seminal-books
 published: true
-title: 'June Seminal Book Event: Poverty and Poor People’s Organizing '
+title: 'Poverty and Poor People’s Organizing'
 location: '5 Cricketown Road Stony Point, NY 10980'
 ---
 On June 13, 2019, we will continue our Seminal Books Salon Series in which we discuss books that have influenced movements.